msabramo/kallithea/docs/api/api.rst

 rescan_repos
 ------------

-Dispatch rescan repositories action.
-If remove_obsolete is set Kallithea will delete repos that are in database but not in the filesystem.
+Rescan repositories.
+If remove_obsolete is set, Kallithea will delete repos that are in database but not in the filesystem.
-This command can be executed only using api_key belonging to user with admin rights.
+This command can only be executed using the api_key of a user with admin rights.

 INPUT::